Express Energy vs Green Mountain Energy

 Only One Skips the Credit Check

-Express Energy has prepaid—no credit check, no deposit.
+Express Energy doesn't run your credit.
 Green Mountain Energy runs your credit and might want $200-400 upfront.

 Category Breakdown

-Express Energy skips the credit check.
-Green Mountain Energy might want $200-400 upfront.
+Express Energy skips the credit check entirely.
+Green Mountain Energy runs your credit and might want $200-400 upfront.

 Rates change constantly.
 Check ComparePower with your actual usage.